 - Maidstone Town Centre is also only a 5-10 minute drive away, and offers a range of coffee shops, restaurants and shops to enjoy while waiting.

 Am I allowed to have visitors at the hospital?

-Until further notice, we are asking outpatients to come alone where possible.
+To avoid overcrowding in our waiting areas, we are asking outpatients to come alone where possible.